Flowpack/media-ui/Readme.md

 yarn dev
 ```

-Enter `localhost:8000` in your browser and you will have a running media ui instance without neos.
+Enter `localhost:8000` in your browser, and you will have a running media ui instance without neos.

 ### Building the module assets